The face of this person appears frequently on cable TV and for good reason.

 Wine-Banks began her career as an organized crime prosecutor at the U.S. Department of Justice.
 After Watergate she entered into private practice with a Washington DC firm.
 From there she was the first woman named General Counsel of the U.S. Army by President Carter.
 Back in Illinois, the state of her birth, Wine-banks was appointed Solicitor General and then promoted to Deputy Attorney General.
 Along the way she served as the Executive Vice President of the American Bar Association, and worked within a number of international corporations, and charitable organizations.
 Now in her seventies Wine-Banks is still going strong as a popular speaker to business groups and universities, in additions to her television appearances.

 Jill Wine-Banks was born on a Wednesday in the zodiac sign of Taurus.
 This makes Mercury the ruler of her INNER Self and Venus in charge of her OUTER Self.
-Together they create the #xx Dayology Signature.
+Together they create the bright and stable 38 WED TAU Dayology Signature.

 The Wednesday Day Ray produces people with intense intellects.
 They are alert and want to understand anything that comes their way.
 They possess the rare ability to see both sides of most situations.
 In her commentator roles you can watch Wine-banks listening to other guests and quickly understanding their points of view.
 She is only too happy to add valuable information regarding the law or the ways in which the legal system works.

 The Sun Sign Taurus produces individuals with firm desire natures.
-Wine-Bank accepts that the world revolves upon an wide availability of choices, but she maintains her own value system.
-As a Taurus she prefers conventional employment that produces physical results.
+Wine-Bank accepts that the world offers a wide availability of choices, but she maintains her own value system.
+As a Taurus she prefers conventional employment producing physical results.
 And she appreciates the good life to the extent that she may struggle with health and weight issues.
 Taurians can accumulate a fair degree of wealth in real-estate, stable investments and collecting valuables.

 UPDATE: Wine-Banks is also known for her extensive collection of decorative pins.
 She uses these dazzlers like talismans to express subtle messages.
 On a July 28, 2018 cable television appearance she chose to wear “Only a Blue Wave will save our democracy.”
 She stated then that she anticipated the victory of the Democrats in the 2018 and 2020 U.S. elections.
 A Blue Wave did sweep across the country in the 2018 midterms.
-The Democrats took the U. S. House of Representatives allowing for more liberal and responsible action to be taken in 2019.
-Jill Wine-banks certainly had her hand in making the Blue Wave sweep across the land.
+The Democrats took the U. S. House of Representatives allowing for more liberal and responsible action to be considered.
+The Blue Wave did not reach the Senate chambers and the White House.